SeldonIO/seldon-core/docs/source/contents/getting-started/kubernetes-installation/tls.md

 ### Raw YAML

+Raw yaml Certificates can be created with:

 ```
-kubectl create -f k8s/yaml/certs.yaml
+kubectl create -f k8s/yaml/certs.yaml -n seldon-mesh
 ```

 ### Helm

-You can install into the desired namespace, here we use `seldon-mesh` as an example.
+You can install Certificates into the desired namespace, here we use `seldon-mesh` as an example.

 ```
 helm install seldon-v2-certs k8s/helm-charts/seldon-core-v2-certs/ -n seldon-mesh